An Administration Order is a formal legal debt solution.

 How rare are they?

-The introduction of Debt Relief Orders has also probably contributed to the decline of AOs for people on low incomes because you don’t have to make any payments at all in a DRO.
+The introduction of Debt Relief Orders (DROs) in 2009 also probably contributed to the decline of AOs for people on low incomes.
+If you qualify for a DRO because you don’t have to make any payments at all – so that is better than an AO.

 Pros: no application charge, all hassle by creditors should cease, interest is frozen on your debts and you make one payment per month to the court.